Cities Development Initiative for Asia

 Cities Development Initiative for Asia (CDIA) is a multi-donor trust fund managed by the Asian Development Bank.
-As a project preparation facility, we help secondary cities develop bankable and sustainable infrastructure projects.

 History

 On February 5–6, 2007, more than 190 representatives from national and local governments of 23 countries, as well as civil society, private sector, international organizations, and donors attended the International Conference on "Investing in Asia's Urban Future" in Manila, Philippines to determine how new approaches can be used to better the lives of 1.6 billion people in Asian cities.

 From this event, the Cities Development Initiative for Asia (CDIA) was co-founded initially as a partnership between the Asian Development Bank (ADB) and the German Federal Ministry for Economic Cooperation and Development (BMZ) in October 2007.

 Since that time, the program has welcomed the participation of others as funding members: